Why planning ahead helps with behaviour management

-Shopping trips, travelling in the car, taking telephone calls, attending appointments for yourself, visiting friends – these are all times when it is challenging to meet your child’s needs and achieve what you need to do as well.
+Shopping trips, travelling in the car, taking telephone calls, attending appointments for yourself, visiting friends – these are all times when it’s challenging to meet your child’s needs and achieve what you need to do as well.

 You can think of these as ‘high-risk parenting situations’ – times when there is a risk of difficult behaviour from your child and frustration, stress or anger on your part.

-High-risk parenting situations usually crop up in one or more of these circumstances:
+High-risk parenting situations usually happen in one or more of these circumstances: